mareksabo/game-connect-four/README.md

   - `Controller` defines contract of grid controller
   - `MockController` is simple controller for basic testing
   - `GridController` uses model classes and creates events which are being caught by ui classes
+  - `logic`:
+    - `CheckWinner` containing rules how player can win
+    - `Validator` has logic validating cells in grid
+    - other classes are used for undo/redo command logic

 ### Tools used